-Weld: A union between two pieces of metal at faces rendered plastic or liquid by heat or pressure,
+Weld: A union between two pieces of metal at faces rendered plastic or liquid by heat or pressure, or both.
+Filler metal may be used to effect the union.

 16.1 Materials

 16.1.1 Steel

 All finished steel shall be well and cleanly rolled to the dimensions and weight specified by BIS subject to permissible tolerances as per IS: 1852.
 The finished materials shall be reasonably free from cracks, surface flaws laminations, rough and imperfect edges and all other harmful defects.